What is Financial Modeling in Excel?

 Link the long term items to the Cash Flow Statement

-Please note that if we have kept the long term assets and liabilities constant, then the change that flows to the cash flow statement would be zero.
+Please note that if we keep the long-term assets and liabilities constant, the change that flows to the cash flow statement would be zero.

 Step 8 – Financial Modeling in Excel – Completing the Income Statement

-- Before we move any further in this Excel-based Financial Modeling, we will go back and relook at the Income Statement
+- Before we move any further in this Excel-based financial modeling, we will review the income statement.

-- Populate the historical basic weighted average shares and diluted weighted average number of shares
+- Populate the historical basic weighted average shares and dilute the weighted average number of shares

 Reference the basic and diluted shares